University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 The maximum annual leave accrual is 352 hours (44 working days).

-Faculty and AP employees accrue annual leave on a prorated basis for portions of months that include leave without pay.
+Faculty and AP employees accrue annual leave on a prorated basis based on the number of hours worked in months that include leave without pay.

 An employee who transfers to WSU with no break in service transfers accrued annual leave hours if they transfer from: